rootisgod/rootisgod/content/posts/2024/2024-08-21-GitHub-Kubernetes-Action-Runners-Revisited.md

   apiServerPort: 45001
 ```

-Create the cluster
+Create the cluster like so

 ```bash
 kind create cluster --name github --config github.yaml
 ```

-We should have our cluster and context set.
+We should now have our cluster created and our kubectl context set.

 ### Setup the ARC Components

 With a cluster in place, we can now setup GitHub runners on it.
 We need two things.
-Firstly, a single runner scale-set controller (we only need one for the whole cluster), and then runners scale sets.
+Firstly, a single runner scale-set controller (we only need one for the whole cluster), and then as many runners scale sets as we require.

 #### Runner Scale Set Controller